-C: void cvMerge (const CvArr src1, const CvArr src2, const CvArr src3, CvArr dst)
+C: void cvMerge (const CvArr src0, const CvArr src1, const CvArr src2, const CvArr src3, CvArr dst)

-Python: cv.Merge(src0, src1, src2, src3, dst) \rightarrow None
+Python: cv.Merge(src0, src1, src2, src3, dst) \rightarrow None mv - Source array or vector of matrices to be merged.
+All the matrices in mv must have the same size and the same depth.

-- mv Source array or vector of matrices to be merged.
-All the matrices in mv must have the same size and the same depth. - count Number of source matrices when my is a plain C array.
-It must be greater than zero. - dst Destination array of the same size and the same depth as mv[0].
+count - Number of source matrices when mv is a plain C array.
+It must be greater than zero.

+dst - Destination array of the same size and the same depth as mv[0].
 The number of channels will be the total number of channels in the matrix array.